Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 In 1870 he built the brewery on the corner of New York and Agness streets, and was successfully carrying on the breweing buisness at the time of his death, which occured on the 26th of January, 1876, after a lingering and painful illness of several months.

-Mr. Maus left a family consisting of a wife and seven children, five sons and two daughters Albert, JOseph H., Fank A., Mathias A., Casper J., Madalena M. and Josphine M.; Martin B. and Louisa A. being dead.
+Mr. Maus left a family consisting of a wife and seven children, five sons and two daughters Albert, Joseph H., Fank A., Mathias A., Casper J., Madalena M. and Josphine M.; Martin B. and Louisa A. being dead.

 The business in which he was engaged at the time of his death is carred on by his sons for the benefit of the family, in like manner as when he was alive.